SheetJS/docs.sheetjs.com/docz/docs/02-getting-started/01-installation/04-nodejs.md

 <div>1) Download the tarball (<code parentName="pre">xlsx-{current}.tgz</code>) for the desired version.
 The current
    version is available at <a href={`https://cdn.sheetjs.com/xlsx-${current}/xlsx-${current}.tgz`}>https://cdn.sheetjs.com/xlsx-{current}/xlsx-{current}.tgz</a></div><br/>

-2) Create a `vendor` subdirectory at the root of your project and move the tarball to that folder.
+2) Create a `vendor` subfolder at the root of your project and move the tarball to that folder.
 Add it to your project repository.

 3) Install the tarball using a package manager: